 Before you start looking for places where you can hide your guns, you should learn first where not to hide a gun.
 You should never hide a gun around your home unless you’ve figured out ways of to make it undetectable.
 Otherwise, you may just as well wrap it up nicely for any opportunist burglars or some ‘authorities’ that use metal detectors, surface penetrating radars or even sniffing dogs.

-There are three common places that you can exploit to hide your guns.
+There are three familiar places that you can exploit to hide your guns.
 Use them when all the other guns are gone or when government agencies come knocking.
-These places are: underground, above eye level and right in plain sight, but disguised so nobody can see what you’ve hidden.
+These sites are: underground, above eye level and right in plain sight, but disguised so nobody can see what you’ve hidden.

 Try to hide a gun underground

 This is probably one of the most popular and secure places to hide a gun.
 Even though it is durable, it can become tricky.
 Once you’ve prepared your weapon by sealing it inside a PVC pipe, complete with ammo, tools, and desiccants, it is time to do some prospecting.
 If you plan to cache your survival supplies, you will need to find a spot where you can’t be spotted by noisy neighbors or spying eyes.
 This place should stay undisturbed for years and only you should know about it.
 Ideally, the place you chose should have landmarks you can recognize, now and five years from now.
 If there are old metal objects scattered around is even better, and an abandoned junkyard is a perfect spot to hide a gun.